Math 221 Course Webpage

 Conduct and the infraction is not resolved by a faculty-student

-discretion of the instructor.
+classmate or the instructor.

-allowed on quizzes, in-class exams, and the final exam.
+quizzes, in-class exams, and the final exam.

 - All submitted work (including quizzes and exams, in addition to